ecologyunderground/ecologyunderground2/index.md

 ?- ? +5min: Introduction of 2 days agenda

-?- 1:05 pm: Star vision speech (Asmeret Asefaw Berhe, to be confirmed)
+?- 1:05 pm: Star vision speech (to be confirmed)

 1:05pm- 1:15 pm: Introduction of the Tuesday 3 sessions